Common Ground

 • Snacks and drinks are offered in the office and can be consumed by everyone.
 Food is usually re-stocked twice a month.

-• Every teammate is allowed to bring his/her own food and to consume it on-premises at any time.
+• Every teammate is allowed to bring his/her own food and can consume it on-premises at any time.

-• Alcoholic drinks are only allowed on premises during punctual team event.
+• Alcoholic drinks are only allowed on premises during punctual team events.

 Noise

-We only work in the offices two days a week, so we understand that you might want to connect and discuss with your teammates in person.
+The team only works in the offices two days a week, so they acknowledge that individuals might want to connect and discuss with their teammates in person.
 However, keep in mind that noise can cause significant distractions and create a loss of productivity for other teammates.

 Be courteous to others by keeping conversations at a low noise level, and keep the music to yourself 🎧